RUTHRAN-SEC/API-security-testing-framework/README.md

 This project is a Red Team focused API security testing framework designed to identify common vulnerabilities in REST APIs.

-### It simulates real-world attack scenarios such as:
+### It simulates real world attack scenarios such as:

 - Broken Object Level Authorization (BOLA)
 - Rate Limiting Bypass